 Just follow these step-by-step instructions on how to add an Instagram hashtag feed to your own website.

 According to a study from Microsoft, the average human now has an 8-second attention span.

 The best way to capture your audience’s attention and effectively hold it?
 Display short but straightforward testimonials in the form of tweets.
 Here are a few examples you can copy for your own brand:

 Another company that cleverly uses tweets in their testimonial page is Bizzabo.
-As an event platform, Bizzabo recognizes their customers’ struggle in capturing their audience’s attention.
-That’s why they used the heading, “You are the center of our Universe” with a cute doodle of an astronaut beside it.
+As an event platform, Bizzabo recognizes their customers’ struggle to capture their audience’s attention.
+That’s why they used the heading, “You are the center of our Universe,” with a cute doodle of an astronaut beside it.

 To add the power of social proof in their testimonials, Bizzabo also included tweets in their testimonial page.
 The sources seemed more credible as well because the testimonials came from actual people with real Twitter accounts.